Intent

 We aim to improve the engagement of all pupils in regular physical activity – kick-starting healthy active lifestyles.
 We will do this by providing a range of physical opportunities for all children through a broad PE curriculum through after school and breakfast clubs.
 We ensure that there is adequate training for TA’S for active play and how to implement through the play leaders and promoting activities at lunch time.
 Expanding opportunities for physical activity outside of the allocated PE lessons.
 Lunchtime staff ensure that there is someone overseeing the activities the play leaders are undertaking, there has also been additional sports equipment for school ordered to ensure all can access equipment.

 We also aim for profile of PE and sport to be raised across the school as a tool for whole school improvement.
 There are teacher surveys completed to assess the needs of training for delivering the PE curriculum.
-In the year 2020-2021 we are aiming to implement the Daily Mile throughout school.
-There is also a weekly walking to school award to the class that are most active in transportation to school to promote healthy lifestyles outside of school.
-Another ongoing aim is to increase participation in competitive sport by maintaining the silver award quality mark for PE.
+An ongoing aim of Cathcart Street is to increase participation in competitive sport and have children actively engaged in competitive sport whilst promoting the expected standards within sport.

 - Basketball